anurag-327/anurag-327/README.md

 ### Hi there 👋

+- I'm currently studying Computer Science and Engineering at KNIT SULTANPUR.
+- 💡I enjoy working on technologies like JavaScript, NodeJS ExpressJS and MongoDB.
+I'm Currently exploring React JS.
+- 🌱 I'm on track for learning more about web technologies,  Data Structures, and Algorithms.
+  🌱 I’m currently learning React js and Pocketbase
+- ✉️ You can contact me at anuragsrivastav0027@gmail.com I'll try to respond as soon as I can.
+-

 <!--
 **anurag-327/anurag-327** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.